jonathan-odonnell/milestone-project-3/testing.md

 2. Verify that if the user hasn't selected a rating for each of the ratings and entered a title and review in the relevant fields, when the add review button is clicked the form doesn't submit and the invalid input error message appears on the relevant field.
     - Outcome: Pass

-3. Verify that when the user has selected a rating for each of the ratings and entered a title and review in the relevant fields, the form submits when the add review button is clicked, the review is added to the reviews database, the relevant product's ratings are updated and the user is returned to their previous page.
-A toast should also appear informing the user that the review has been successfully added.
+3. Verify that when the user has selected a rating for each of the ratings and entered a title and review in the relevant fields, the form submits when the add review button is clicked.
+Confirm that the review is added to the reviews database and the relevant product's ratings are updated in the products database.
+The user should be returned to their previous page and a toast should appear informing them that the review has been successfully added.
     - Outcome: Pass

 4. Verify that if there is no next search perameter in the add review page's URL, the user is returned to the 400 page.